c0reysc0tt/mybitcoind/README.md

 # mybitcoind
-Dockerfile to build Bitcoin Core in an Ubuntu 14.04 container
+Dockerfile that builds Bitcoin Core in an Ubuntu 14.04 container

 NOTES
 ====================